 Now in its 11th big year in Totnes, the Local Entrepreneur Forum is a powerful catalyst for a vibrant, bustling, and abundant new economy in the Totnes area.
 Just what we need now!
 Every year, we bring entrepreneurs, investors, and other change makers together to learn from each other, form new relationships, and begin enterprising collaborations.
 Social, sustainable, regenerative, resilient, innovative – new enterprises creating meaningful livelihoods and contributing to the community in positive ways.
 This is the beating heart of what we call ‘community supported entrepreneurism’.

 Everyone has a stake in their local economy and everyone can be an investor, too.
 Entrepreneurs need all kinds of support.
-Yes, financial capital is important, but so are other forms of support, from office space to child care.
+Financial capital is important, but so are other forms of support, from expert mentoring to child care.
 Entrepreneurs supported by the community do better.
 The economy does better, too.
 It’s part of what make this place a nice place to live and raise a family.